Portage Diversion

 The Portage Diversion (also known as the Assiniboine River Floodway) is a water control structure on the Assiniboine River near Portage la Prairie, Manitoba, Canada.
 The project was made as part of a larger attempt to prevent flooding in the Red River Valley.
 The Portage Diversion consists of two separate gates which divert some of the flow of water in the Assiniboine River to a 29 km long diversion channel that empties into Lake Manitoba near Delta Beach.
 This helps prevent flooding on the Assiniboine down river from the diversion, including in Winnipeg, where the Assiniboine River meets the Red River.

 During flood years such as the 2011 Assiniboine River flood, inlet flows to the Portage Diversion control structure were measured at over 54000 cuft/s.
 This amount of water would have disastrous effects if left to flood southern Manitoba.
 During the flood of spring 2011, the Portage Diversion handled roughly half the flow of Niagara Falls.

 The Assiniboine River and diking system can handle flows up to approx 10000 cuft/s without a serious breach.
-However, many properties between Portage la Praire and Winnipeg are flooded once the flows exceed 10,500 cfs, including commercial establishments such as the KOA campground in St Francois Xavier.
+However, many properties between Portage la Prairie and Winnipeg are flooded once the flows exceed 10,500 cfs, including commercial establishments such as the KOA campground in St Francois Xavier.
 Over the past few years as high river flows have occurred east of Portage la Prairie, residents have noted significant bank erosion and stands of trees decades old are dying off.
-In recent years government policy has allowed 12,000 + cfs down the lower assiniboine towards Winnipeg causing major property and environmental damage.
+In recent years government policy has allowed 12,000 + cfs down the lower Assiniboine towards Winnipeg causing major property and environmental damage.